LoayYengin/LoayYengin/README.md

 # Instructions
 Begin with following the steps to [hosting a resume](#hosting-a-Resume).
 Next, learn about how they relate to the [principles of technicial writing](#Principles-of-Technical-Writing) in Etter's book.
-In the end, you should have a working website with your resume on it and being more knowledgeable about modern technical writing.
+In the end, you should have a working website with your resume on it and be more knowledgeable about modern technical writing.

 ## Hosting a Resume